Historic microlensing events in the euclid Galactic Bulge Survey: Known microlensing planets

 Known planetary events have already been investigated in detail and the results are publicly available in the respective papers.
 In particular, accurate models have been proposed taking into account follow-up data, re-reduced photometry and information from CMDs, which allow to exploit the measure of the finite-source effect and fix the angular Einstein angle.
 In some cases, with a good measure of both the finite-source effect and the microlensing parallax, it has been possible to derive the relative heliocentric proper motion between lens and source.
 Then, it has been sufficient to multiply by the time baseline to obtain predictions for the expected separation between lens and source.
 These values are reported in Table \ref{Tab planets}.
 When one of these effects is not measured, some Bayesian analysis is eventually needed to infer the properties of the microlensing event, including the proper motion.
 We have consequently flagged these events in our table.
 When more than one model fits the data, we have reported the corresponding expectations.

-All the expected separations reported in this table are in good agreement with the predictions made by our general re-modeling of the original survey data, which makes us more confident with respect to our modeling.
-Consistently with our full sample of microlensing events, there are just 2 planetary events for which the lens should be separated by more than 0.11'', 18 events with a separation higher than 0.055'' and 30 events with separation higher than 0.0275''.
+{ As can be seen from Fig. \ref{Fig tE planets}, all the expected separations reported in this table are in good agreement with the predictions made by our general re-modeling of the original survey data, which makes us more confident with respect to our modeling.} Consistently with our full sample of microlensing events, there are just 4 planetary events for which the lens should be separated by more than 0.1'', 18 events with a separation higher than 0.05'' and 30 events with separation higher than 0.025''.

-The two planetary events for which a separation higher than one pixel is predicted are OGLE-2005-BLG-390 \citep{Beaulieu2006} and MOA-2013-BLG-260/OGLE-2013-BLG-0341 \citep{Gould2014}.
+The four planetary events for which a separation higher than one pixel is predicted are OGLE-2005-BLG-390 \citep{Beaulieu2006}, { MOA-2014-BLG-547/OGLE-2014-BLG-1760 \citep{MB140547}}, MOA-2013-BLG-260/OGLE-2013-BLG-0341 \citep{Gould2014} { and KMT-2016-BLG-0212 \citep{KB160212}}.
 The first is a twenty-year-old event, for which a high separation is quite expected.
 Unfortunately, the lens star should be a faint M-dwarf, while the source is a giant.
-A high contrast of about 10 magnitudes in this case makes the detection of the faint lens very challenging.
-The second event is more recent, but since the lens system is relatively close, a high proper motion is derived in the models.
-Since the source is relatively faint and the lens is made of a binary system of M-dwarfs, this event seems more promising for a successful detection.

-The third event in the list is KMT-2016-BLG-0212 \cite{KB160212}, which has four possible models in which the lens has mass between 0.36 and 0.45 $M_\odot$ and the companion could be a brown dwarf or a sub-Neptune depending on the chosen alternative.
+A high contrast of about 10 magnitudes in this case makes the detection of the faint lens very challenging. { The second event has been recently resolved by Keck adaptive optics: in this case the \euclid image may be useful to confirm the lens detection.
+For the third event the lens system is relatively close and a high proper motion is derived in the models.} Since the source is relatively faint and the lens is made of a binary system of M-dwarfs, this event seems more promising for a successful detection.
+The fourth event in the list comes with four possible models in which the lens has mass between 0.36 and 0.45 $M_\odot$ and the companion could be a brown dwarf or a sub-Neptune depending on the chosen alternative.
 The different models predict different proper motions and different magnitudes for source and lens.
 Therefore, a resolution by \euclid should be able to distinguish these alternatives.